Welcome to Plastic Bag Ban Report!

 My name is Ted Duboise and I am the publisher.
 I reference the site as PBBR.

 Who Am I?

 I am a businessman residing in the Atlanta, Georgia, USA area.
-As a businessman for some 36 years, I have always tried to make a difference in people’s lives and careers.
+As a businessman for over 40 years, I have always tried to make a difference in people’s lives and careers.
 In 2008, I felt a need to try to do more.
 I became interested in the environment, especially as it relates to human health.
 Not knowing anything about computers, I decided to learn how to build websites.
 Through these websites, I could reach more people and hopefully make a difference on a broader scale.

 Yes, I do use reusable bags.
 I call them ‘recurrent bags’ because they recur in so many ways and so many times.
 I had 100% jute bags printed with my own design.
 I give these away to individuals and organizations such as the local Food Banks and local churches who have food drives for less fortunate people.
 They are also excellent for expos, conferences, home shows, etc. They recur often!